Roy Grounds: Death and legacy

 Grounds died on 2 March 1981.
+In about 1984, a low steel spiral fountain known as the Nautilus was placed in the moat of the National Gallery Victoria as a memorial.

 His early work included buildings influenced by the Moderne movement of the 1930s, and his later buildings of the 1950s and 1960s, such as the National Gallery of Victoria and the adjacent Victorian Arts Centre, cemented his legacy as a leader in Australian architecture.

-In 2011, with the opening of the Museum of Old and New Art (MONA) in Hobart, Tasmania, two houses designed and built there by Grounds in 1957–8 for Claudio Alcorso on the Moorilla Estate—the Courtyard House and the Round House—became respectively the entrance and the library of Australia's largest private museum.
+In 2011, with the opening of the Museum of Old and New Art (MONA) in Hobart, Tasmania, two houses designed and built there by Grounds in 1957–1958 for Claudio Alcorso on the Moorilla Estate—the Courtyard House and the Round House—became respectively the entrance and the library of Australia's largest private museum.

 Family and personal life

-Grounds married Regina Marr, an American divorcee (aka Virginia Lammers; Marr was her maiden name).
+While he was overseas in the early 1930s, Grounds married Regina Marr, an American divorcee (previous married name Lammers).
 Their son, artist Marr Grounds, was born in Los Angeles in 1930.

-There was not a close relationship between father and son, and the parents split in 1939 and divorced a couple of years later in 1941.
-Roy Grounds created a scandal when he left his wife for the wife of Tom Ramsay, Alice Bettine Ramsay.
-Ramsay (son of William Ramsay) was known as "Mr Kiwi Boot Polish".
-The Grounds family lived in the affluent suburb of Toorak at the time.
+They came to Australia in 1933, and lived in Frankston, but returned to the United States in 1939.